shahkushal38/gRPC-Node-Framework/README.md

 LOG_LEVEL=debug
 ```

-5. Install the Dependencies for the framework using yarn
+6. Install the Dependencies for the framework using yarn

 ```shell
 yarn install
 ```

-6. Change the project name in the following files

-    1. **production.yml** - Change the Value name with [Title Case](https://www.grammar-monster.com/lessons/capital_letters_title_case.htm) without space

-    2. **package.json** - Change the name and description with name in [Kebab Case](https://wiki.c2.com/?KebabCase)

-    3. **.env** - Change APP_ID with the project Name in [Title Case](https://www.grammar-monster.com/lessons/capital_letters_title_case.htm) without space

 7. Run the Application with Yarn